Ethics for Case Managers, Part 2

 - Control.
 Is the chain of command clear and understandable?
 Does it foster efficiency, collegiality, and fulfillment of the organization’s mission?
 Is it being followed?
 If not, why not?

 - Rewards and recognition.
 Are performance standards clearly stated and known by employees?
-Are workers recognized and rewarded for meeting high performance standards?
+Are workers recognized and rewarded for meeting their performance standards?
 What else can the organization do to support and encourage employees?

 - Social community.
 Is there a positive, collegial work environment?
 If not, what is hampering its development?
 What can the organization do to foster a cooperative, supportive environment?